DrDBanner/inmanage/docs/tutorials/install_invoiceninja_debian12_bookworm_vm.md

 # Installation Guide: Invoice Ninja on a Debian 12.xx VM

-You'll learn how to install Invoice Ninja on a Debian 12.xx VM from scratch including everything and extended with a helper script for fast install, backups, and updates.
+You'll learn how to install Invoice Ninja on a Debian 12.xx VM from scratch, including web server, database, and the INmanage CLI for fast installs, backups, and updates.
 It takes you about 5 to 15 minutes depending on your experience level.

+This guide uses the INmanage convenience flow: a single `.env.provision` drives the install, `APP_KEY` is generated automatically, and cron/heartbeat are installed automatically when SMTP + notify settings are provided.

 *If you already have a pre-configured webserver and database, you can fast forward to [Invoice Ninja installation](#9-invoice-ninja-installation).
 This part is independent from Debian and can be applied to any machine, where the requirements are met.*